 - collect tires and retread or process them at the same site (They would register as a retreader or processor)

-On this page you can learn more about your responsibilities as a collector and how to find producers or PROs to join a collection network.
+On this page you can learn more about your responsibilities as a collector and how to join a collection network.

 Getting your tires picked up